zsli16/hackages-wheeloffortune/README.md

 First clone this repo and run `yarn` or `yarn install`.

+## Set an Admin Password
+In the .env file, create a secret admin password, which can be used to clear the wheel of all participants for each new session.

 ## Available Scripts

 To start the server, run the following: